 Dr Anke Roelofs

 I completed my MSc in Medical Biology at the University of Groningen in the Netherlands in 2003 cum laude (first class).
 I then moved to the University of Oxford where I obtained my DPhil in 2007.
-I continued my post-doctoral research career at the University of Aberdeen, where I am currently Lecturer in Skeletal Regenerative Medicine.
+I continued my post-doctoral research career at the University of Aberdeen, where I am currently Senior Lecturer in Skeletal Regenerative Medicine.
 I am a member of the Arthritis and Regenerative Medicine team within the Aberdeen Centre for Arthritis and Musculoskeletal Health (ACAMH).

 - MSc Medical Biology2003 - University of Groningen